Why Agents

 Agent memory

-Each agent includes a built-in persistent SQLite database it can use to save structured notes and state between runs.
-You do not need to attach extra storage for this — it is available automatically.
+Agent memory is an optional built-in persistent SQLite database an agent can use to save structured notes and state between runs.
+Enable it from the agent’s advanced settings when the agent should remember information across runs.
 Use agent memory for things like:- Durable preferences or instructions specific to that agent

 - IDs, checkpoints, or summaries from earlier runs